-A highlight will be the opportunity to participate in an excursion to the RAW Challenge obstacle course in Doyalson.
-When appropriate, other excursions that enhance the PASS experience and facilitate delivery of the course are also included.
+A highlight is the opportunity to participate in an excursion to the Penrith White Water Rafting Stadium.
+Other excursions that enhance the PASS experience and facilitate delivery of the course are also included when appropriate.
 These excursions aim to challenge students' physical skills and problem-solving abilities, as well as encouraging the development of resilience and leadership skills.